Your mission, if you choose to accept, is to reflect on what you do to save the earth – and pinpoint the top 3 eco-friendly habits you have.

 Number Two: Avoid Triclosan

-I get pretty worked up about triclosan, the chemical in many antibacterial soaps and products – probably because it’s both so ineffective and so horribly harmful.
+I get pretty worked up about triclosan (banned in 2016 by the FDA) the chemical in many antibacterial soaps and products, – because it’s both so ineffective and so horribly harmful.

 Number Three: don’t waste food